piegope/doc/docs/en/rdm/windows/commands/administration/management/user-management/index.md

 * ***Restricted user:*** Select which rights to grant to the user.
 * ***User:*** Grant all basic rights to the user (Add, Edit, Delete).

-For more information, please consult the [User Types](/rdm/windows/commands/administration/management/user-management/user-types/) topic.
+For more information, please consult [User Types](/rdm/windows/commands/administration/management/user-management/user-types/).
 		</td>
 	</tr>
 	<tr>